 Founded in 2002, The Gallery at Windsor is an independent art space.
-The Gallery, which is home to important works from the George Weston Collection, invites curators to respond to the space with museum quality shows of contemporary paintings, works on paper and photography.
+The Gallery, which is home to important works from the George Weston Collection, invites curators to respond to the space with museum quality shows of contemporary works, including paintings, works on paper and photography, and multi-media.

 The Gallery has exhibited works by leading contemporary artists including Peter Doig, Bruce Weber and Nan Bush, Ed Ruscha, Christo and Jeanne-Claude, Alex Katz, Tony Scherman, Beatriz Milhazes, Jasper Johns and Grayson Perry.